 It did not quite work out that way, but it became a big memory nonetheless.

 The flight was planned to be together with Griselda, a very good friend who was to come over from Germany for it.
 I was the designated pilot and she had to be the co-pilot in training.

-I intended not to disappoint the trust she just had to put into my flying abilities and so I really got into a thorough planning for the flight.
-It was clear that I needed some more survival kit than the average California flier has with him or her – the credit card, thus I invested into a real survival kit.
-I also needed chocks and ropes for tie-down because there were some very desolated airstrips on our agenda.
-The idea of rolling up in a sleeping bag under the wing of trusty 08L on a grass strip in nowhere-land made chills going up and down my spine.
-That would be adventure!
+I intended not to disappoint the trust she just had to put into my flying abilities and so I really got into thorough planning for the flight.
+It was clear that I needed some more survival kit than the average California flier has with him or her – the credit card, thus I invested in a real survival kit.
+I also needed chocks and ropes for tie-downs because there were some very desolate airstrips on our agenda.
+The idea of rolling up in a sleeping bag under the wing of trusty 08L on a grass strip in nowhereland made chills go up and down my spine.
+That would be an adventure!

 Griselda’s arrival date came and the first day I tried her acceptance for air work.
 I was happy.
 She would be a good co-pilot.
 She enjoyed being up there with the elements just as I did and seemed to have an inborn feel for yoke and rudder.